5 Hot Tips to Help Employers Handle Office Romances

 Legal Implications.
 Office romances can also lead to legal issues for employers.
 The potential legal issues can be as extreme as harassment or discrimination claims arising from a toxic or hostile work environment as between the involved co-workers or other affected co-workers or both.
 The situation could also lead to complaints under occupational health and safety laws, which require employers to provide a both a physically and a psychologically safe workplace.

-5 Hot Tips.
 Office romances are a reality for employers – so be prepared and proactively manage the risks they create.
-To help employers do just that, here are 5 hot tips:
+To help employers do just that, here are five hot tips:

 - Implement an Office Relationship Policy.
 Develop and implement an office relationship policy.
 Don’t make it a “zero tolerance” one (despite the temptation to do so) because these are often very hard to enforce consistently.
 Do ask employees involved in an office relationship to disclose their relationship to management.
 The policy should also address how the employer will deal with problems if they arise or affect the workplace, for example, relationships between employees in different levels of authority.
 And it’s not enough to have a policy; an employer must also implement it by communicating it to employees and consistently enforcing it.